CorrDetective/CorrDetective.github.io/index.md

 ---

 ## What is CD?
+(2 min video)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/U7z4uyonixk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

-## What is a multivariate correlation?
+## What is a multivariate correlation (MC)?
 Strictly speaking, a multivariate correlation is any statistical relationship (whether causal or not) between three or more random variables or multivariate data.
-This concept is different from the more commonly used *bivariate correlation* ([Wiki](https://en.wikipedia.org/wiki/Correlation)) which only considers two variables.
+This concept is different from the more commonly used *bivariate/pairwise correlation* ([Wiki](https://en.wikipedia.org/wiki/Correlation)) which only considers two variables.

 There are a multitude of multivariate correlation metrics that measure such relationships, the most straightforward being *Multi-Pearson*.
 This metric essentially measures the *Pearson correlation coefficient* ([Wiki](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)) between (element-wise aggregations of two sets of variables.